Pulisic goal advances US in World Cup with 1-0 win over Iran - WHIZ News

 The U.S. outshot Iran 9-0 in the first half but didn’t break through until Pulisic came up with the big moment that a growing and increasingly demanding fan base back home had been pining for.

-Turning his body to let the ball hit his right foot, Pulisic knocked the ball for his 22nd international goal and first in World Cup play.
-His momemtum carried him into goalkeeper Alireza Beiranvand, and Pulisic needed to be helped to his feet before going back in.
+Turning his body to let the ball hit his right foot, Pulisic redirected the ball for his 22nd international goal and first in World Cup play.
+His momemtum carried him into goalkeeper Alireza Beiranvand.

-“Obviously we’re very thankful that he threw his body there,” McKennie said.
-“At the end it was a heart-drop sinking moment, but we got it done and we’re excited to still be here.”
+“Christian makes those runs.
+That’s what he does.
+That’s the special quality he has,” Berhalter said.
+“As soon as the ball is wide, he goes in with intensity to the penalty box and good things happen and you score goals.”

 Weah, who scored the Americans’ goal in the opening 1-1 draw with Wales, nearly doubled the lead in the seventh minute of first-half stoppage time but was ruled offside.